Period Pain

 Write me a concise but easy to understand executive summary on the topic of "Chinese medicine treatments for Period Pain" based on the following research that I will give you.
 Your summary should be 2 paragraphs long in Australian English spelling and include references to the studies.

-A published in 2024 in the journal Journal of Ethnopharmacology found that Guizhi Fuling Wan, a traditional Chinese herbal formula, can inhibit endometriosis growth and enhance the effects of western medicines used to treat the condition.
+A Systematic Review published in 2024 in the journal Journal of Ethnopharmacology found that Guizhi Fuling Wan, a traditional Chinese herbal formula, can inhibit endometriosis growth and enhance the effects of western medicines used to treat the condition.
 In the methodology, a bibliographic assessment of publications on "Guizhi Fuling Wan" and "endometriosis" indexed in international and chinese databases was conducted.
 Out of these, five pre-clinical studies and thirteen clinical were selected.
 Thereafter, targeted molecules of each herb in the formula were extracted from a Traditional Chinese Medicine Systems Pharmacology Database and compared with endometriosis-related genes from DisGeNET.
 To expose potential therapeutic mechanisms of Guizhi Fuling Wan, pathway and gene ontology analyses were performed using David Bioinformatics Resources.
 In the results discussion, it was found that both pre-clinical and clinical studies suggested that Guizhi Fuling Wan can inhibit the growth of endometriotic lesions by modulating immunity, apoptosis-regulating molecules, and angiogenesis-associated factors, while also enhancing the effects of western medicines for endometriosis.
 The formula likely achieves this through its impact on key pathways involved in diabetes complications, Kaposi sarcoma-associated herpesvirus infection, human cytomegalovirus infection, and atherosclerosis, which all regulate inflammation, angiogenesis, and apoptosis.
 The review also notes a strong connection between endometriosis and abnormal inflammatory, angiogenic, and apoptotic activities.

 A Systematic Review published in 2023 in the journal Nutrients found that Vitamin D supplementation significantly reduces pain levels in people suffering from primary dysmenorrhea.
 In the methodology of this study, a systematic database search was conducted for randomized controlled trials assessing the effects of oral vitamin D supplementation on relieving the symptoms of primary dysmenorrhea.
 The trials included comparisons of vitamin D treatment with placebo or standard care.
 Pain levels due to dysmenorrhea were gauged using a visual analogue or numerical rating scale.
 Analyses were conducted using a standardized mean difference in a meta-analysis.
 The results indicated that pain levels were considerably lower in participants who took vitamin D compared to the placebo, showcasing vitamin D's effectiveness in managing dysmenorhea-related pain.
 Notably, these relief effects were recorded regardless of the vitamin D administration duration (more or less than 70 days) and frequency, provided that the average weekly dosage was above 50,000 IU.
 This suggests that the significant pain relief provided by vitamin D supplementation could make it a potent alternative treatment for primary dysmenorrhea.